brettz9/webappfind/README.md

 See above regarding the pathID 2nd value of the first (array) argument (`previouslySavedPathIDFromViewEvent`).
 This argument is intended to allow for sites to handle multiple files in a single session (although WebAppFind currently will always open the file in a new tab as a new instance).

 Note the important comment below about ensuring your users' privacy.

+A message 'webapp-save-end' will be sent from the add-on to a WebAppFind-opened app once a save has occurred successfully (in case the app would like to inform the user in some manner).

 ```javascript
 // For your user's privacy, you should only post the